antireaction/queerrights-en/docs/transrights/transition.md

 The concept is somewhat recognized in literature, such as in [De Cuypere et al. (2006)](https://doi.org/10.1016/j.sexol.2006.04.002) (a honeymoon period of 1 year mentioned).

 However, [Kraemer et al. (2008)](https://www.ncbi.nlm.nih.gov/pubmed/18033979) for example shows no correlation between the length of follow-up after SRS and well-being.
-[Cardoso da Silva et al. (2016)](https://doi.org/10.1016/j.jsxm.2016.03.370) (for trans women) and [Rotondi et al. (2011)](doi.org/10.7870/cjcmh-2011-0021) (for trans men) both even showed the reverse: That having had surgery or a revision more recently was associated with worse mental health outcomes compared to having had it done longer ago, which makes sense since patients still need to physically recover and go to check-ups if the procedure was more recent.
+[Cardoso da Silva et al. (2016)](https://doi.org/10.1016/j.jsxm.2016.03.370) (for trans women) and [Rotondi et al. (2011)](doi.org/10.7870/cjcmh-2011-0021) (for trans men) both even showed the reverse: That having had surgery or a revision more recently was associated with worse mental health outcomes compared to having had it done longer ago, which makes sense since patients still need to physically recover and go to check-ups more the more recent the procedure was.

-But for the sake of argument, let's generously assume that a honeymoon after any such procedure (start of HRT and any surgery) is a verified occurrance with a duration of at least one year to about 8 years, as this seems to be the average time after which people decide to detransition for any reason ([Landen et al. (1998)](https://doi.org/10.1111/j.1600-0447.1998.tb10001.x): 7.4 years; [Dhejne et al. (2014)](https://doi.org/10.1007/s10508-014-0300-8): 7.5 years for trans men, 8.5 years for trans women).
+But for the sake of argument, let's generously assume that a honeymoon after any physical gender dysphoria treatment (start of HRT and any surgery) is a verified occurrance with a duration of at least one year to about 8 years, as this seems to be the average time after which people decide to detransition for any reason ([Landen et al. (1998)](https://doi.org/10.1111/j.1600-0447.1998.tb10001.x): 7.4 years; [Dhejne et al. (2014)](https://doi.org/10.1007/s10508-014-0300-8): 7.5 years for trans men, 8.5 years for trans women).

 ---